joemccann/tick/README.md

 * Add offline support
 * Check for no items in list and change UI to reflect that.
+* Create modal/notification that says "Type question mark to reveal usage info."
+Add an option (cookie) to never show again.
 * Generate PDF?
 * Bundle it like a Titanium Desktop app?
 * Host it?
 * Add support for user accounts?
+Sign in with Github account.
+* Allow for creation of vanity URLs.  (http://some.domain.for.tick.com/joemccann)